Internet-Draft Mission Audit Transparency August 2026

 The sub is a correlator, not a credential; presenting it authorizes nothing ([I-D.draft-mcguinness-oauth-mission]).

 A Child Mission ([I-D.draft-mcguinness-oauth-mission-child-delegation]) is its own Mission with its own id and issuer, so its evidence forms its own feed; its lifecycle events, including a cascaded transition, appear in that feed.
-The event that triggered the cascade is in the parent's feed, and the child's lineage to the parent is the parent member of its mission claim, which an auditor follows to the parent's sub to see that trigger.
+The event that triggered the cascade is in the parent's feed.
+Lineage is navigable in both directions: the child's lineage to the parent is the parent member of its mission claim, which an auditor follows to the parent's sub to see that trigger, and the parent's children are enumerated by the Child Evidence records on the parent's feed (Section 6.3), each carrying the child's id.

 A relying party verifies a Transparent Statement offline, without contacting the producer or the service: